 IP-X Questions and Answers

 See below for clarifications and answers to frequently asked questions about the IP-X Research Stimulus grant program at the University of Michigan.
-(Note: new Q/As were posted on March 29.)
+Q/As were updated on May 30.

 Q: If effort for the PI or Co-PI are concurrent with an existing role, would this be considered in-kind rather than cost-sharing?